Learn

 To illustrate how partial scholarships work, consider Division II women’s basketball.
 According to the chart, Division II teams get a maximum of 10 scholarships to divide across what is typically a 15-person roster.
 If each scholarship is worth $20,000, then the staff has the option to allocate $200,000 ($20,000 x 10 scholarships) across 15 athletes.
 They may choose to spread the entire $200,000 evenly across their top 10 recruits, though many coaches will instead opt to spread it more evenly across the entire team.

-With Partial Scholarship offers, you can combine other types of aid to help cover the remaining cost of college.
+With partial scholarship offers, you can combine other types of aid to help cover the remaining cost of college.
 Student-athletes can combine financial aid, academic scholarships, merit-based scholarships, etc. Learn about the other ways you can pay for college in “Paying for College.”

 Features of Partial Scholarships